risc0/demos/bonsai-pay/README.md

 cargo risczero install
 ```

+### Google Cloud Platform

+This demo requires a Google Cloud Platform account.
+You will also need an account to generate a client ID to enable Sign-In-With-Google with OIDC via Google Cloud Identity Platform.
+You can find more information on how to set up Google Sign-In [here](https://developers.google.com/identity/sign-in/web/sign-in) and [here](https://developers.google.com/identity/protocols/oauth2/openid-connect).

+### Etherscan API Key

+You will need an Etherscan API key to verify the contract's source code.
+You can get one [here](https://etherscan.io/apis).
+This is not required, but is helpful for verifying the contract source code and generating the ABI bindings with [`wagmi`](https://wagmi.sh), which is used in the Bonsai Pay UI.

 Now you have all the tools you need to develop and deploy an application with [RISC Zero].

 ## Quick Start